 What is the relationship between a local Planned Parenthood and PPFA?

-On June 30, 2013, PPFA had 73 affiliates and more than 700 “health centers,” covering every state and the District of Columbia.
+On June 30, 2017, PPFA had 56 affiliates and some 600 “health centers,” covering every state and the District of Columbia.
 Affiliates are required to maintain an active lobbying unit and must abide by PPFA standards, including fervent devotion to its philosophy and goals.
 Any suggestion that the objectives of an affiliate are even slightly dissimilar to those of its national office is flatly untrue.

 What is Planned Parenthood’s budget?